morteza/morteza/README.md

 I'm *Morteza* (he/him), a postdoc researcher at the University of Luxembourg.
 I specialize in computational neuroscience and computer engineering, and enjoy working on projects that have an impact on aligning AI to human cognition (or the other way around).

-## 🎓 Education

-- **PhD in Behavioral and Cognitive Sciences**, Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany) and University of Luxembourg (Belval, Luxembourg), *January 2023*

-  - Thesis: Towards a Computational Model of General Cognitive Control Using Artificial Intelligence, Experimental Psychology, and Cognitive Neuroscience. [pdf](https://hdl.handle.net/10993/54481) · [repo](https://github.com/morteza/thesis) · [a short video of my speech at some thesis award ceremony (starts at 53:00)](https://www.youtube.com/watch?v=S6zIn1HjJfk&t=3180s)
+I received my PhD in Behavioral and Cognitive Sciences from Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany) and University of Luxembourg (Belval, Luxembourg) in January 2023.
+My thesis, *"Towards a Computational Model of General Cognitive Control Using Artificial Intelligence, Experimental Psychology, and Cognitive Neuroscience"*, explores interdiciplinary methods to improve our understanding of cognitive control ([pdf](https://hdl.handle.net/10993/54481) · [repo](https://github.com/morteza/thesis) · [a short video of my speech at some thesis award ceremony, starting at 53:00](https://www.youtube.com/watch?v=S6zIn1HjJfk&t=3180s)).

-- **MSc in Cognitive Psychology**, Institute for Cognitive Science Studies (Tehran, Iran), *2017*
-  - Thesis: Neural Correlates of Agency Attribution in Posthypnotic Suggestion, Explicit Instruction, and Free Choice: An EEG/ERP Study.

-- **BSc in Computer Engineering**, Tehran Polytechnic, *2008*
-  - Thesis: Design and Implementation of an Anytime Operating System for Embedded Applications.

 ## 🔬 Research Interests